twelve17/openalpr-ios/README.md

   - openalpr-xcode -> Targets -> openalpr -> Build Phases
     - Target Dependencies, add: `openalpr-xcode` (static library target)

+- Add alpr.h header as public.
   - openalpr-xcode -> Targets -> openalpr -> Build Phases
+    - Headers
+      - Remove 'openalpr.h' by pressing the - sign
+      - Add 'openalpr/alpr.h' by dragging it from the navigator.

+TODO: - Add Info.plist file to openalpr (Framework) target.
+TODO: - Set installation directory in openalpr (Framework) target.
+ - from /Library/Frameworks to @loader_path/../Frameworks/
+ - skip install - no?

+- Add Tesseract and Leptonica libraries.
+  - openalpr-xcode -> Targets -> openalpr -> Build Phases
+    - Link Binary With Libraries
+      - Add Other.
+Browse to openalpr-ios/work/dependencies/lib
+      - Remove 'openalpr.h' by pressing the - sign
+      - Add 'openalpr/alpr.h' by dragging it from the navigator.

+# TODO: this is not needed.
+Only the library needs this, and they should already exist.
+The framework should not compile any sources.
+- Add sources to compile
+  - openalpr-xcode -> Targets -> openalpr -> Build Phases
+  - Compile Sources.
+Press the "plus" sign.
+Shift click to select all sources under the openalpr folder, as well as the main.cpp class.

+- Build library
+  - Select the openalpr-xcode Library from the drop down to the right of the "Play" and "Stop" icons on the top toolbar, left side.
+  - Press command-B to build.
+Under Products, the libopenalpr-xcode.a should have turned from red to black.
+  - Select the openalpr Framework from the drop down to the right of the "Play" and "Stop" icons on the top toolbar, left side.
+  - Press command-B to build.
+Under Products, the libopenalpr-xcode.a should have turned from red to black.

+xxxxx  - openalpr-xcode -> Targets -> openalpr -> Build Phases
   - Link Binary With Libraries, add:
     - `openalpr-xcode.a`
     - `$(PROJECT_DIR)/openalpr` (recursive)